zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/migration/migration.md

 	You successfully have signed in GoldenGate Deployment Console.

-## **Step 2**: GoldenGate Configuration, Source Database.
+## **Step 2**: Source database configuration

 1. You should be seeing the empty Administration dashboard.
 Let's configure our source and target database for the extract and replication processes.
-Open the hamburger menu on the top-left corner, choose **Configuration**
+Open the hamburger menu on the top-left corner, choose **Configuration**.

 	![](/images/3.goldengate_config.png)